Chaperones

 SUGGESTIONS FOR DEVOTIONS:

-2025 Convention Rules
+2026 Convention Rules

 Convention week is intended to be a time of spiritual enrichment and fellowship for the young people of our denomination.
 We believe that all conventioneers know what is expected of them.
 However, we all need guidelines to govern us at times.
-As host, Hudsonville Protestant Reformed Church will require all conventioneers and chaperones to abide by these rules so we can honor Christ, respect each other, and have an enjoyable time.
+As host, Trinity Protestant Reformed Church will require all conventioneers and chaperones to abide by these rules so we can honor Christ, respect each other, and have an enjoyable time.

 1. Choice of clothing for all events including swimming and the banquet will be modest and demonstrate love for God and the neighbor: